 However, the good news is that most scams are easy to spot if you look closely and pay attention to important details.
 If you are thorough, you actually can make money on Flippa!

-Here is my video review of some obvious but very deceptive scammer who went as far as making a Fake Adsense Earnings Proof Video (some actually made a fake adsense dashboard.
-These are obvious things that you should always check:
+Here is my video review of some obvious but very deceptive scammers who went as far as making a Fake Adsense Earnings Proof Video (some actually made a fake Adsense dashboard).

 Scams on Flippa video